Energy Transfer Debt, Leverage, Downgrade, And Distributions (NYSE:ET)

 Energy Transfer management utilizes preferred stock: a hybrid debt/equity vehicle.
 The rating agencies consider preferred stock 50 percent debt and 50 percent equity.
 Therefore, the debt component of the preferred stock should be included in a debt calculation.

 Operating lease liabilities may be considered debt.
-Long-term operating leases impact a company a similar fashion to debt.
+Long-term operating leases impact a company similarly to debt.

 EBITDA is adjusted like a pretzel by the banks and rating agencies.
 Generally, these adjustments do not follow Energy Transfer's “adjusted EBITDA” figures.
 The banks and rating agencies may all calculate EBITDA using different methodologies.

-Note: Editor's note: This article was amended on 6/4/2020 to reflect minor adjustments to the text and a clarification on the EBITDA figure provided by management.
-Note to readers: I believe Energy Transfer will have to guide 2020 EBITDA down.
-1Q 2020 management adjusted EBITDA was $2.64 billion.
-It stands to reason 2Q 2020 results will be worse than the first quarter.
-I'd be surprised if ET can make current guidance.